TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-availability-scheduledmaintenance.md

 * You can define different maintenance schedules for each flexible server in your Azure subscription.
 * When specifying preferences for the maintenance schedule, you can pick a day of the week and a time window.
 If you don't specify, the system will pick times between 11pm and 7am in your server's region time.
-* You can have notifications about upcoming scheduled maintenance emailed to a specific address or to an Azure Resource Manager Role, sent in a text message (SMS) to mobile devices, pushed as a notification to an Azure app, or delivered as a voice message.
+* You can receive email or text (SMS) notifications about upcoming scheduled maintenance.
+Specify an email address, Azure Resource Manager Role, mobile device, or Azure app.
 * Normally there are at least 30 days between successful scheduled maintenance events for a server.
-However, in case of a critical emergency update, such as that to update a severe vulnerability, the notification window could be shorter than five days.
+However, in case of a critical emergency update, such as that to update a severe vulnerability, the notification window can be shorter than five days.
 A critical update can be applied to your server even if a successful scheduled maintenance was performed within the last 30 days.

 ## **Recommended documents**